 This course analyzes the unique needs of culturally diverse students through examination of theories, principles and current trends research in second language acquisition.
-Cross-cultural awareness, focusing on linguistically diverse i iieia exp ain first l minorities within the United States and especially South Florida, is emphasized.
+Cross-cultural awareness, focusing on linguistically diverse minorities within the United States and especially South Florida, is emphasized.
 Future teachers will be able to design a culturally sensitive curriculum to meet the needs of Limited English Proficient students by incorporating instructional strategies, techniques and assessment tools.